pdfmonkey

 • The response includes the document ID and initial pending status

-• You can later use the Get Document or Download PDF operations to check status and retrieve the document
+• You can later use the Get Document or Download File operations to check status and retrieve the document

-This feature is especially useful for smaller documents that generate quickly, providing a simpler workflow without needing separate Get Document and Download PDF steps.
-For larger documents that take longer to generate, you may want to disable this option and use a separate Get Document or Download PDF operation later.
+This feature is especially useful for smaller documents that generate quickly, providing a simpler workflow without needing separate Get Document and Download File steps.
+For larger documents that take longer to generate, you may want to disable this option and use a separate Get Document or Download File operation later.

 Custom Filenames

-You can set a custom filename for your generated PDFs using the Meta field in the Generate Document operation:
+You can set a custom filename for your generated PDF or image using the dedicated Custom Filename field in the Generate Document operation

 Resources